MarcusHurney/xfai-interview/README.md

 ## About The Project

-Integrates MetaMask into react app.
-Detects presence of Ethereum provider and allows user to connect wallet via MetaMask.
+Integrates Carbon SDK into React app.
+Requires carbon-simulator running locally.
 Maintained by Marcus Hurney

 ### Installation